-Re-insurance Funds - Re-insurance funds invest in insurance products designed to collect premiums from an insurance company for taking a specific type and level of risk associated with natural disasters.
-The value of the investments in this asset class has been determined using the NAV per share (or its equivalent) of the System's ownership interest in partners' capital.
+Re-insurance funds - Re-insurance funds invest in insurance products designed to collect premiums from an insurance company for taking a specific type and level of risk associated with natural disasters.
+The value of the investments in this asset class have been determined using the NAV per share (or its equivalent) of the System's ownership interest in partners' capital.
 These investments can be redeemed annually.
 Distributions from each fund may be received as cash flows from operations or return of capital from sales of assets.
 The expected holding period of underlying assets is 6 months to 1 year.

-Hedge Funds -Hedge funds consist of three global macro, two credit funds that invest opportunistically across investment classes on a long and short basis, and one fund that uses options designed to enhance the returns of the underlying global benchmarks.
-The value of the investments in this asset class has been determined using the NAV per share (or its equivalent) of the System's ownership interest in partners' capital.
-Redemption ranges from monthly to annually depending on the manager (with the exception of one fund that currently has a one-year hold).
+Hedge funds - Hedge funds consist of 3 risk premia funds that target absolute returns through long-short positions across various factors and classes, 2 global macro funds that profit from broad market swings caused by political or economic events, and 2 credit funds that invest primarily in debt instruments of other companies.
+The value of the investments in this asset class have been determined using the NAV per share (or its equivalent) of the System's ownership interest in partners' capital.
+Redemption ranges from monthly to annually depending on the manager (with the exception of one fund that currently has a 1 year hold).
 Distributions are received through liquidation of the underlying assets.
 The expected holding period is dependent on the discretion of the fund manager.

-Opportunistic Funds - Opportunistic funds utilize operational experience of the fund managers in the fields of information technology, telecommunications, and business services industries to seek quality returns.
-The value of the investments in this asset class has been determined using the NAV per share (or its equivalent) of the System's ownership interest in partners' capital.
+Opportunistic funds - Opportunistic funds utilize operational experience of the fund managers in the fields of information technology, telecommunications, and business services industries to seek quality returns.
+The value of the investments in this asset class have been determined using the NAV per share (or its equivalent) of the System's ownership interest in partners' capital.
 These investments can be redeemed quarterly with proper notification to the fund manager.
 Distributions are received through liquidation of the underlying assets.
 The expected holding period is dependent on the discretion of the fund manager.

-Partnership Funds - The System has three Partnership funds that acquire enough shares of a company to gain a controlling interest in order to make corrections to potentially increase a stock's value.
-The value of the investments in this asset class has been determined using the NAV per share (or its equivalent) of the System's ownership interest in partners' capital.
+Partnership funds - The System has 2 Partnership funds that acquire enough shares of a company to gain a controlling interest in order to make corrections to potentially increase a stock's value.
+The value of the investments in this asset class have been determined using the NAV per share (or its equivalent) of the System's ownership interest in partners' capital.
 These investments can be redeemed every year subject to redemption lockup restrictions and proper notification to the fund manager.
 Distributions are received through liquidation of the underlying assets.
 The expected holding period is dependent on the discretion of the fund manager.